Terms and Conditions

 - A Plumber to give pressure tests and recommendations on all pipes and possible septic systems.

 - An Electrician to give a full electrical appraisal.

-- Heating and cooling equipment, piping and ducting, including all joints.
+- Specialists for appraising all heating and equipment, piping and ducting, including all joints.

-- NBN and internet and electronic communication specialists.
+- Specialists for appraising NBN and internet and electronic communication.

 It is important that due diligence be performed to its maximum.
 A visual-only Pre Purchase Building Inspection per the Australian Standard 4349.1 -2007 is a good start but is limited.
 Please know its limitations.
 Fundamentally almost everything above, overall, is per that standard.
 Sometimes a Pre Purchase Building Inspection is not enough, and so we highly recommend that any and all potential purchasers using a Purchase Building Inspection engage specialists in each the above.

 When the inspection reports are written the client or their representative will be sent the invoice for payment.
 When the reports are paid for, the client or their representative will be sent the receipt

 We do the job fast and send you the reports fast.
 So, we ask that you pay fast